The Little Book of the Revelation - Sixteenth in a series

 Paul taught the Romans that God gave the Jews a spirit of slumber (Rom 11:8) yet they did not stumble to eternally fall but rather through their fall, salvation came to the Gentiles, provoking the Jews to jealousy, and as ‘the diminishing’ of the Jews meant riches for the Gentiles, so their salvation will mean ‘life from the dead’.
 (Rom 11:15)

-Perhaps also, the change of heart described could be viewed as the salvation of the 144,000.
+In this perspective, the change of heart described would be viewed as the salvation of the 144,000.
 Those whom we first met in Chapter 7 come into view again in Chapter 14.

 - And I saw, and behold, the Lamb standing on the mount Zion, and with him a hundred and forty and four thousand, having his name, and the name of his Father, written on their foreheads…